 March 1957 Popular Electronics

 Back in the 1970s while taking

 flying lessons, I used to enjoy watching the Civil Air Patrol run through its exercises

 at Lee Airport, in Edgewater, Maryland.
 For some reason, I never bothered to look

 members of the CAP and guess what?
 They only had to spend the first two weeks in

 BT, just long enough to do all the paperwork processing, take a few of the classroom

 immediately before leaving for technical school, they got to sew a stripe onto their

 shirtsleeves as an Airman 1st Class.
 High school ROTC guys got to do the same thing.

-I don't know if the Air Force still has that policy; you might want to check it out if you're planning on joining.
+I don't know if the Air Force still has that policy; you might want to check it

-ON THE AIR with The Civil Air Patrol
+On the Air with The Civil Air Patrol

 By Wayne Winters